koorbmeh/JARVIS/README.md

 ### Browser Automation Fails

-- JARVIS uses your system's default browser (the same one showing the Gradio interface)
+- JARVIS uses your system's default browser
 - URLs open in new tabs in your existing browser
 - No ChromeDriver or Selenium setup needed